-GRADUATE INTERNSHIP PROGRAMME
+GRADUATE INTERNSHIP PROGRAMME : APPLY

-Circus Artspace run an internship programme, 4 times a year we will advertise for one intern post.
+Circus Artspace run an internship programme, 4 times a year we advertise for one intern post.
 Interns will work as part of the Circus collective gaining first hand experience in all the activities carried out by an artist-run collective.

-Interns will receive a £300 stipend to cover any out of pocket expenses i.e. travel, lunch.
+This opportunity is supported by The Highland Society of London and interns will receive a £300 stipend to cover any out of pocket expenses i.e. travel, lunch.
 This will be paid in £100 instalments at the start of each month.

-Open Call Summer 2020
+Open Call Spring 2021

 Applications should be emailed to:

-The deadline for applications is Monday 1st June, 5pm.
+The deadline for applications is Monday 15th February, 5pm.